Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Abstract hypernormalisation

 \end{Prop}

 Thus, the hypernormalisation map~\eqref{eq:2} arises inevitably from the isomorphism~\eqref{eq:6} together with the fact that the coproduct monoidal structure on $\cat{Conv}$ extends to $\cat{Conv}_\mathrm{arb}$.
-The goal in the remainder of this section is to give a better explanation of why this extension of monoidal structure should exist.
-To motivate this explanation, observe that the formula~\eqref{eq:12} for the extended tensor product on $\cat{Conv}_\mathrm{arb}$ works because the underlying set of $A \star B$ depends only on the underlying sets of $A$ and $B$, and not on their convex space structure.
+We now give an explanation of why this extension of monoidal structure should exist.
+To motivate this explanation, observe that the formula~\eqref{eq:12} for the extended tensor product on $\cat{Conv}_\mathrm{arb}$ works because the underlying set of $A \star B$ depends only on the underlying sets of $A$ and $B$, and not on their convex structure.
 So could the symmetric monoidal structure $\star$ on $\cat{Conv}$ be a \emph{lifting} of a symmetric monoidal structure on $\cat{Set}$?
-In other words, is there a symmetric monoidal structure $(\star,0)$ on $\cat{Set}$---which as in the introduction we term the \emph{Giry monoidal structure}---such that $U^\mnd{D} \colon (\cat{Conv}, \star, 0) \rightarrow (\cat{Set}, \star, 0)$ is strict symmetric monoidal?
+In other words, is there a symmetric monoidal structure $(\star,0)$ on $\cat{Set}$---which as in the introduction we term the \emph{convex monoidal structure}---such that $U^\mnd{D} \colon (\cat{Conv}, \star, 0) \rightarrow (\cat{Set}, \star, 0)$ is strict symmetric monoidal?